Content StrategyDefinition

 Topical Authority

-Topical authority demonstrates comprehensive expertise on a specific topic through extensive, interconnected content.
-AI systems recognize topical authority through topic clusters, entity graphs, and comprehensive coverage.
+Comprehensive expertise on a topic through extensive, interconnected content.
+AI systems recognize topical authority through topic clusters and entity graphs.

 Topical authority is the demonstration of comprehensive expertise and knowledge on a specific topic or subject area.
 It is built through creating extensive, interconnected content that covers a topic thoroughly from multiple angles.
 AI systems recognize topical authority through signals like topic clusters (hub-spoke content structures), entity graphs (comprehensive entity coverage), internal linking patterns, and content depth.
 When AI systems evaluate sources, they look for evidence that a website has deep, comprehensive knowledge of a topic rather than surface-level coverage.
 Topical authority increases the likelihood that AI systems will cite your content as an authoritative source.